lumapps/data-interview/README.md

 You will provide:

-- a script to integrate the relevant data into a PostgreSQL database.
-It must run on both sets of data;
+- a script to integrate the relevant data into a PostgreSQL database;

 - the schema of the SQL table(s) you plan to use.
 No nullable value is allowed in this test;